-- 5. Programme Grants - a) Transition Year Grant: Rate per pupil in Transition Year - b) Leaving Certificate Applied Grant: Rate per pupil in LCA.
-This is based on pupil enrolment in 5th and 6th year of LCA programme - c) Junior Certificate Schools Programme: Rate per pupil in First Year JCSP - d) Physics and Chemistry: Rate per pupil taking Physics and/or Chemistry in 5th and 6th Year. - 6.
-Book Grant: Rate per pupil in non-DEIS schools and rate per pupil in DEIS schools (excluding number of PLC pupils). - 7.
-Grant Special Needs Class: A grant is payable per pupil is payable in respect of students psychologically assessed as having a mild or moderate learning disability and who participate in National Council for Special Education (NCSE) approved special classes. - 8.
-Irish and Bi-Lingual Grants: Rate per pupil where all pupil are taught through Irish and rate per pupil per subject where a maximum of four subjects are taught through Irish. - 9.
-Grant for Traveller: A grant is payable for each traveller pupil. - 10.
+- a) Transition Year Grant: Rate per pupil in Transition Year - b) Leaving Certificate Applied Grant: Rate per pupil in LCA.
+This is based on pupil enrolment in 5th and 6th year of LCA programme - c) Junior Certificate Schools Programme: Rate per pupil in First Year JCSP - d) Physics and Chemistry: Rate per pupil taking Physics and/or Chemistry in 5th and 6th Year. - 7.
+Existing Book Grant Scheme under Circular 0046/2013: Rate per pupil in non-DEIS schools and rate per pupil in DEIS schools (excluding number of PLC pupils). - 8.
+Free Schoolbooks Grant and Administration Support Grant - a) Free Schoolbooks Grant: Rate payable per pupil enrolled in junior cycle years. - b) Administration Support Grant: An administration support grant, plus an additional amount to cover employer PRSI is provided.
+The number of days allocated are based on the enrolment size of the school.
+Guidance on the scheme can be found here. - 9.
+Grant Special Needs Class: A grant is payable per pupil is payable in respect of students psychologically assessed as having a mild or moderate learning disability and who participate in National Council for Special Education (NCSE) approved special classes. - 10.
+Irish and Bi-Lingual Grants: Rate per pupil where all pupil are taught through Irish and rate per pupil per subject where a maximum of four subjects are taught through Irish. - 11.
+Traveller Pupils Grant: A grant is payable for each traveller pupil. - 12.
 Supervision/Substitution Scheme Funding: Where a teacher has opted out of Supervision and Substitution Scheme, an amount equivalent to the supervision and substitution allowance has been allocated to the teacher's school for the provision of supervision and substitution duties.
 This grant cannot be used to pay full-time teachers or teachers who have opted out of the Scheme for supervision and substitution on a casual/ non-pensionable basis.